-This is not applicable to this system as no data is retained on this system.
-It is a transactional system used for printing purposes.
+This is not applicable as no data is retained by the system.
 Right to Request Amendment of Health Information provision would fall under the EHR Core system.

 7.3 How are individuals notified of the procedures for correcting their information?